Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_target_jester                    1       // Whether the shadow should be able to target a member of the jester team ttt_shadow_target_independent               1       // Whether the shadow should be able to target an independent player ttt_shadow_soul_link                        0       // Whether the shadow should die when their target dies and vice-versa ttt_shadow_soul_link_kill_credit            0       // Whether a player responsible for killing a soul-linked player should get the credit for it (e.g. If a shadow and jester are separated and the shadow dies, the jester wins)
+ttt_shadow_target_jester                    1       // Whether the shadow should be able to target a member of the jester team ttt_shadow_target_independent               1       // Whether the shadow should be able to target an independent player ttt_shadow_soul_link                        0       // Whether the shadow should die when their target dies and vice-versa

 // Arsonist
 ttt_arsonist_douse_time                     8       // The amount of time (in seconds) the arsonist takes to douse someone